garrypolley/garrypolley.github.io/_posts/tumblr/2012-06-28-7-databases-in-7-weeks-postgresql-riak-and.md

    After following the steps in the book I did a gem install of hbase and thrift.
 I had to do a gem search hbase and a gem search thrift to find the correct package.
 I kept getting an error on Apache::Hadoop::Hbase::Thrift.new( protocol ) section in the thrift_example.rb, this was when I quit doing and continued reading.
-I couldn’t find the Apache namespace/package for ruby.
+I couldn't find the Apache namespace/package for ruby.

 All in all this book is really good so far and I look forward to reading more.
 Feel free to comment and let me know what you think of the book.
-Also, if you figured out the error around the Apache namespace, that’d be really cool.
+Also, if you figured out the error around the Apache namespace, that'd be really cool.